lukasindre/jamf_stuff/README.md

-# A slew of Jamf API scripts for some reporting needs
+# A bunch of jamf stuff